Australian Sexuality Expert Deanne Carson Says Parents Should Ask Baby’s Consent Before Changing Their Diaper

-Deanne Carson, an Australian sexuality expert, educator, and speaker, created an uproar on social media with her unusual ideas for parents.
+Deanne Carson, an Australian sexuality expert, educator, and speaker, created an uproar on social media with her unusual child-rearing theories.
 In an interview on ABC News, Deanne suggested that parents should ask for their child’s consent before changing their dirty diaper.

+As reported by The Mirror, Carson advised parents to begin every diaper changing session by looking their baby in the eye and saying, “I’m going to change your nappy now, is that okay?”

-Before you shake your head in shock and wonder how an infant would be able to respond to their parent’s request, Carson explained that it is obvious an infant won’t be able to even understand the question, no less give a meaningful reply.
-According to Deanne, the purpose of the exercise is to instill a culture of consent into the child from an early age.
+Before you shake your head in shock and wonder how an infant would be able to respond to their parent’s request, Carson explained that it is obvious an infant won’t be able to understand the question, no less give a meaningful reply.
+According to Deanne, the purpose of the exercise is to instill a culture of consent in the child from an early age.

-By using Ms. Carson’s suggestion and asking the baby for permission to change their diaper, the child will respond to the parent’s tone of voice, eye contact, and body language, which she claims will result in a subtle understanding that the child’s response matters.
+By using Ms. Carson’s suggestion and asking the baby for permission to change their diaper, the child will respond to the parent’s tone of voice, eye contact, and body language, which she claims will result in a subtle understanding of the concept of consent with time and repetition.

 As mentioned in an article in The Independent, Carson explained why she felt it would be beneficial for parents to teach their children the concept of consent from an early age.